babayaga1013/quan-demo-notes/README.md

 - Ejs and svelt

 ### One Concept to learn about ....
 Svelte
-- What is Svelte?
+- What is Svelte and how do we use it?

 Svelte is a modern JavaScript Framework used to build user interfaces, a little different from traditional frameworks such as React and Vue.
 It takes a complier first approach, meaning most of the work is done during the build time, therefore, resulting in smalled/faster and more optimized applications.
 Svelte is a lot less "wordy" and  very lean which means you can code more efficent and not have to worry about syntax.
 It also includes various tools and features that make development go very smoothly.
+You should use Svelte when building lightweight web pages that need high performance and smaller bundle sizes, prototyping quickly, and projects that need interactive UI's.

 ### Questions for Our Guest Mr. Quan
 - How can I access my home computer remotely?